-144. Although "[e]ncryption, in general, represents a basic building block of human ingenuity that has been used for hundreds, if not thousands, of years,"33 the claims in the '591 patent do not claim, or attempt to preempt, "some process that involves the encryption of data for some purpose" (or similar abstraction).

-145. The '591 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer.

-146. The claimed subject matter of the '591 patent is not a pre-existing but undiscovered algorithm.

-147. The '591 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."34
+- 142. Although "[e]ncryption, in general, represents a basic building block of human ingenuity that has been used for hundreds, if not thousands, of years," the claims in the '591 patent do not claim, or attempt to preempt, "some process that involves the encryption of data for some purpose" (or similar abstraction). - 143.
+The '591 patent does not claim, or attempt to preempt, the performance of an abstract business practice on the Internet or using a conventional computer - 144.
+The claimed subject matter of the '591 patent is not a pre-existing but undiscovered algorithm. - 145.
+The '591 patent claims systems and methods that "could not conceivably be performed in the human mind or pencil and paper."
+44 - 146.
+The claims in the '591 patent require the modifying of data that has concrete and valuable effects in the field of secure third-party communications.
+By allowing an intermediary to receive secure information but not gain access to the unencrypted form of the information, the '591 patent improves the security of computer systems.
+Prior art systems that the '591 patent remedies enabled unauthorized "access to private communications or otherwise undermine[d] transactional security or privacy."
+Companies have described the use of encryption in the cloud as important to improve the security and functioning of systems.

+For many organizations, keeping data private and secure has also become a compliance requirement.
+Standards including Health Insurance Portability and

-33 Paone v.
-Broadcom Corp., No. 15 CIV.
+43 Paone v.
+Broadcom Corp., Case No. 15 CIV.
 0596 BMC GRB, 2015 WL 4988279, at 7 (E.D.N.Y.
 Aug.
 19, 2015) (citing Fid.
 Nat'l Info.
 Servs., Inc., Petitioner, CBM2014-00021, 2015 WL 1967328, at 8 (Apr.
 29, 2015) (both upholding the patent eligibility of patents directed toward encryption).